BrockThigpen/Employee-Tracker/README.md

 - [License](#license)

 ### <a name="User-Story"></a>User Story
-AS A business owner
+As s business owner
-I wWANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
+I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business

 ### <a name="Use"></a>Overview
 This application is a employee management system.
 A user can add departments, roles, and employees, as well as viewing employees based on their role and department.
 This is a terminal based application so there is no link to a deployed application.